planetoftheweb/fid/source/_posts/02-assignment-valid-html.md

 ### Skills

 An unordered list of your skills.
 These would be something other than software skills.
 In LinkedIn, they appear in the Featured Skills and endorsements.
-For example the top skills (https://www.linkedin.com/in/planetoftheweb/)[on my LinkedIn profile] are listed as: User Interface Design, User Experience, Web Development, CSS, JavaScript, etc. Please list **at least ten skills**...think of the skills you'll be learning in this or other classes this semester.
+For example the top skills [on my LinkedIn profile](https://www.linkedin.com/in/planetoftheweb/) are listed as: User Interface Design, User Experience, Web Development, CSS, JavaScript, etc. Please list **at least ten skills**...think of the skills you'll be learning in this or other classes this semester.

 ### Software/Hardware